 - Another Aspie here.
-I would argue that Daria displays more than enough aspects for Aspergers syndrome to be a believable possibility, to the extent that that can be said about fictional characters; her signature monotone, her introversion, Her disconnection from the people around her, her limited social circle, even her limited wardrobe.
+I would argue that Daria displays more than enough aspects for Asperger's syndrome to be a believable possibility, to the extent that that can be said about fictional characters; her signature monotone, her introversion, Her disconnection from the people around her, her limited social circle, even her limited wardrobe.
 Every line out of young Daria's mouth in "Boxing Daria" sounds like an example out of an Asperger's textbook.
-Her reliuctance towards sex was given as "the thought of that much intimacy is just overwhelming to me", which very much sounds like Sensory Overload.
-Granted, all of thse on their own dont an Aspie make, but all together has a pretty strong case.
+Her reluctance towards sex, "the thought of that much intimacy is just overwhelming to me", sounds very much like Sensory Overload.
+Granted, all of these on their own don't an Aspie make, but put it all together and you've got a pretty strong case.

 - This Troper does not feel that the knowledge that you are more intelligent and articulate (and a nicer person) that many of your "popular" peers from early grade school, and the subsequent isolation and vicious cycle is necessarily a sign of being along the Autism spectrum, because former classmates of mine and I, not along the Autism spectrum, had similar experiences at that point in life.
 Children along the Autism spectrum, or with learning disorders of any kind (I personally have significant dysgraphia) are more vulnerable to early exclusion and rejection from "popular" groups, but part of it is just the nature of athlete-centric and performance-centric social groups that form among youths.

 - Daria having an anxiety attack in "Ill" supports this theory.

 - She was nervous around the guy she had a crush on.
 The stress of appearing vulnerable and NOT badass and tough around her dream guy is a reasonable explanation to why this happened.